htuannn/face-recognition/README.md

 In this equation, `A` and `B` are the feature vectors being compared.
 The cosine similarity value ranges from -1 to 1, where 1 indicates perfect similarity and -1 indicates complete dissimilarity.

 ### Loss Function
 We utilize the MagFace loss function, which is based on angular-margin-based classification.
-The MagFace loss function is described in the following paper: [Paper](https://arxiv.org/abs/2103.06627) [Code](https://github.com/IrvingMeng/MagFace).
-The MagFace loss can be represented as:
+The MagFace loss function is described in the following paper:

 + **MagFace Loss**: [Paper](https://arxiv.org/abs/2103.06627) [Code](https://github.com/IrvingMeng/MagFace) (MagFaceHeader: <img src="https://render.githubusercontent.com/render/math?math=\cos(\theta %2B f_m(x))">)

 ## Usage